Pakistan’s great fall: How former hockey giant failed Olympics test, again

 Critics say one of the reasons for the decline in Pakistan’s hockey performance is its failure to innovate — a scenario that is a far cry from when the country actually inspired other sporting giants.

-This is the story of what happened behind the scenes, in the leap up to Argentina’s first football World Cup victory in 1978.
+This is the story of what happened behind the scenes, in the lead up to Argentina’s first football World Cup victory in 1978.

 Forty-four years ago, Pakistan travelled to Argentina to participate in the third hockey World Cup, which took place three months before the football World Cup, also hosted by Argentina.